xavierallem/EmbeddedLinux-C/assignment_2.2/problem2.md

 ### Description

-Write an MQTT Client that Subscribes to one topic "config/ble" and when commands are received on these MQTT topics it communicates with devices over bluetooth.
+Write an Program that Subscribes to one topic "config/ble" and when commands are received on these MQTT topics it communicates with devices over bluetooth.

 - [Paho MQTT Client installation Document](/extras/Documentation_for_installing_paho_mqtt_c.md)